-Easy mashed potatoes with yellow potatoes and our Magic Cauliflower Cream for a lightened-up recipe that’s naturally vegan and dairy-free!
+These easy mashed potatoes use buttery yellow potatoes and our Magic Cauliflower Cream for a lightened-up recipe that's naturally vegan and dairy-free!

 Hands up if mashed potatoes are your love language!
 (Hi.
 Hello.
 Me.
 Right here *waves through the internet*)

 We're sharing a (vegan! dairy-free! hip hooray!) twist on our favorite homemade mashed potatoes today - featuring our meal prep BFF Magic Cauliflower Cream!

 What's Magic Cauliflower Cream?